What is the Western Marquette County Health Foundation?

 In order to keep operating expenses at a minimum during start-up, the foundation does not have a dedicated employee.
-Instead, it contracts with the Greater Ishpeming-Negaunee Area Chamber of Commerce.
+Instead, it contracts with the Greater Ishpeming-Negaunee Area Chamber of Commerce for a .25 FTE Executive Director and Marketing Coordinator.
 This share services agreement was reviewed and approved by both boards (GINCC & WMCHF) so that both organizations could align and aid individuals and businesses in Western Marquette County.

 Are you still the ‘watch-dog’ for Bell Hospital?

 No. Under the final sale agreement and given the high cost of acting as the compliance agent, the Attorney General of the State of Michigan appointed an independent auditing firm to act as the watch-dog.
 All documents according to the sale can be found on www.michigan.gov/bell .
 Any concerns with Bell Hospital or LifePoint may be directed to the State of Michigan Attorney General Charitable Assets Division or the independent auditing firm: